 However, relying on a “wait and see” approach is generally not recommended.
 Because it is impossible to know if the cells are progressing toward a more dangerous state without medical testing, most healthcare providers insist on:

-2. Lifestyle Modifications: Addressing root causes like weight management or blood sugar regulation to naturally lower “unopposed” estrogen.
+• Lifestyle Modifications: Addressing root causes like weight management or blood sugar regulation to naturally lower unopposed estrogen.

-3. Serial Biopsies: Regular monitoring to ensure the lining stays healthy, as even “resolved” cases have a risk of recurrence if the hormonal imbalance returns.
+• Serial Biopsies: Regular monitoring to ensure the lining stays healthy, as even resolved cases have a risk of recurrence if the hormonal imbalance returns.

 • Risk Reduction: Treating the hyperplasia first significantly reduces the risk of early-stage miscarriage.

-• IVF Strategy: If you are undergoing In Vitro Fertilization, your doctor will likely perform a “Freeze-All” cycle, where embryos are frozen while the lining is treated with progestins for 3 to 6 months.
-Once a biopsy confirms the cells are normal, the embryo transfer can proceed with a much higher chance of success.
+• IVF Strategy: If you are undergoing IVF, your doctor may perform a Freeze-All cycle, where embryos are frozen while the lining is treated for several months.
+Once a biopsy confirms the cells are normal, embryo transfer can proceed with a much higher chance of success.

 • The Progesterone Gap: In a typical cycle, ovulation triggers progesterone production.
-Since individuals with PCOS often do not ovulate regularly (or at all), they miss out on this crucial hormone.
+Since many individuals with PCOS do not ovulate regularly, they often lack sufficient progesterone.

 Conclusion: